ukthanki/MIT_Sensemaking_Data_Pipeline_Project/README.md

 ```

-Having collected the unstructured data in several, separate files, we now had to combine them into a sinlge file with the *combine()* function, as shown below:
+Having collected the unstructured data in several, separate files, we now had to combine them into a single file with the *combine()* function, as shown below:

 ```python
 def combine():